kamcculloch/Getting-and-Cleaning_Project/README.md

     3. Edit that vector to account for the additional 2 columns in the mega dataset (Subject, and Activity)
     4. Subset MEGA DATA SET based on column locations from the search vector
 4. Uses descriptive activity names to name the activities in the data set
-   a.
-Read the activity labels
+    1. Read the activity labels
-   b.
-Rename the activity label file columns
+    2. Rename the activity label file columns
-   c.
-Merge the data sets, adding activity label to the end based on the key provided
+    3. Merge the data sets, adding activity label to the end based on the key provided
-   d.
-Rearrange to put the activity name after the subject
+    4. Rearrange to put the activity name after the subject
 5. Appropriately labels the data set with descriptive variable names.
-   a.
-Create a character vector, based on the positional vector from step III, take the vales in the second column, the names of the measurements
+    1. Create a character vector, based on the positional vector from step III, take the vales in the second column, the names of the measurements
-   b.
-Rename the columns of the mega dataset
+    2. Rename the columns of the mega dataset
 6. From the data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-    a.
-Use Reshape/melt to make the current dataset longform
+    1. Use Reshape/melt to make the current dataset longform
-    b.
-Use Reshape/dcast to reshape the data into wide format, applying the mean function to each variable by subject by activity.
+    2. Use Reshape/dcast to reshape the data into wide format, applying the mean function to each variable by subject by activity.
-    c.
-Write a new table with the awesome data in it
+    3. Write a new table with the awesome data in it
-    d.
-Drop the mic
+    4. Drop the mic